-About 4 million of manpower is working in 4328 garments factories of Bangladesh, of which 85 percent is women (source: BGMEA).
-Where only 30 percent capacity is unutilized due mainly to lack of labor efficiency.
-Since FY05 employment in RMG sector increases from 2 million to 4 million in FY12 and remained unchanged until FY16, where the number of factories declined from 5876 in FY12 to 4382 in FY16 (Table-2).
+About 4 million of total manpower is working in 4328 garments factories of Bangladesh, of which 85 percent is women (source: BGMEA).
+In RMG sector only 30 percent capacity is unutilized due mainly to lack of labor efficiency.
+Since FY05 employment in RMG sector increased from 2 million to 4 million in FY12 and remained unchanged until FY16, where the number of factories declined from 5876 in FY12 to 4382 in FY16 (Table-2).